-Starting a podcast and building your authority within your specific niche is a great way to grow a personal audience of listeners who regularly engage with your content.
-Since Apple's podcast store has a built-in audience and ranking system, if you can launch your podcast with a high volume of listens, you'll rise to the top of the rankings and gain a huge amount of exposure.
+Starting a podcast and building authority within your specific niche is an exciting way to grow a personal audience of listeners who regularly engage with your content.
+Since Apple's podcast store has a built-in audience and ranking system, you may be able to launch your podcast with a high volume of listeners.
+If that's the case, you'll rise to the top of the rankings and gain a huge amount of exposure.

 Once you have a regular audience (ideally in the thousands), you'll start to develop a lot of value to potential advertisers.
-If your podcast frequently talks about life as an outdoor photographer, it'd be a very natural fit to reach out to relevant magazines, gear companies, and camera brands, to see if they'd be interested in advertising on your podcast of targeted listeners.
-The more niche your podcast topic, the better - for future sponsorship opportunities.
+Let's say your podcast frequently talks about life as an outdoor photographer.
+A natural fit would be to reach out to relevant magazines, gear companies, and camera brands to see if they'd be interested in advertising on your podcast of targeted listeners.
+The more niche your podcast topic, the better for future sponsorship opportunities.

 If the products you're thinking of making are handmade by nature and appeal more to women, you'll have a much better chance of success on the Etsy platform.
-A whopping 86% of Etsy sellers are women, and a similar figure is true of the average shopper as well.
+A whopping 86 percent of Etsy sellers are women, and a similar figure holds for the average shopper as well.

 15Personal Fitness Trainer

 Love working out and staying physically fit?
-Turn your passion into a side business and help others get into great shape by using your techniques.
-This is one of the most physically and financially rewarding career paths, once you build up a reputation and client base for your business.
+Turn your passion into a side business and help others get into shape by using your techniques.
+This is one of the most physically and financially rewarding career paths once you build up a reputation and client base for your business.

 15 Great Businesses You Can Start While Keeping Your Day Job